The IE Writing Center is closed for the Summer. Check back in October!

 Avoiding Intentional Plagiarism

 The easiest form of plagiarism to prevent is intentional.
 This includes actions like copying a classmate's paper, buying an essay online, or using passages from books, articles, or websites without proper citation.
 The key advice is simple: resist the urge to plagiarize, even when you're feeling stressed, unsure about an assignment, or pressed for time.
-The short-term problems you think you’re solving, like submitting late work or turning in something you're not proud of, are far less serious than the long-term consequences of academic dishonesty.
+The short-term problems you're facing now, like submitting late work or turning in something you're not proud of, are far less serious than the long-term consequences of academic dishonesty.
 In fact, the risks of plagiarism far outweigh the discomfort of submitting a less-than-perfect or delayed paper.

 Avoiding Accidental Plagiarism